 - Use an acetone-free nail polish remover

-Ideally, return to your manicurist for regular, professional manicures & pedicures at least every 2-4 weeks for maintenance and further treatments.
+Ideally, ensure you receive regular, professional manicures & pedicures at least every 2-4 weeks for maintenance and good nail care.

 Ready for your next appointment?